Lambda Rising

+History

 The bookstore originally was located in 300 sqft at 1724 20th Street NW.
 It moved to a 900 sqft retail space at 2001 S Street NW in 1979 and, in 1984, moved to a 4,800 sqft space at 1625 Connecticut Ave NW Connecticut Avenue in Dupont Circle, one of Washington's neighborhoods popular among the gay and lesbian community.

 A second store in Baltimore, Maryland, believed by the Baltimore Sun to be the only gay bookstore in Maryland, opened in 1984 and closed in the spring of 2008.
 Film director John Waters declared that store's closing "very, very sad".
 Waters, a long-time customer, said the Baltimore shop was "a seriously good bookshop, with the added touch of porno...I always went in there to find books that I didn't know about and couldn't find anywhere else."
 A third store in Rehoboth Beach, Delaware opened in 1991 and closed in December 2009.

 A fourth store in Norfolk, Virginia opened in 1996 and closed in June 2007.